todun/PIGS/README.md

 ### Play

-Asks PIGS to play a song based on an ID
+Asks PIGS to play a song based on an ID.
+Returns a JSON encoded success messsage.

 __Request:__
 ```javascript